bcgov/platform-developer-docs/push-pull-artifacts-artifactory.md

 </distributionManagement>
 ```

-#### Other repository types
-There are many different repository types on Artifcatory.
-Sign in to artifacts.developer.gov.bc.ca with your GitHub ID or IDIR to see what's available.

-Common repository types should be available, but if your team uses something else (for example, NuGet), see [JFrog's documentation on various repository types](https://www.jfrog.com/confluence/display/JFROG/Package+Management).
+### How to pull other package types from Artifactory

+There are many different repository types on Artifactory.
+This documentation covers only those package types which are used commonly and/or for which teams have written documentation.
+If you are looking for instructions on how to pull other types of artifacts from Artifactory, see [JFrog's documentation on various repository types](https://www.jfrog.com/confluence/display/JFROG/Package+Management) for instructions.

 If your team uses a specific package type not shown here, consider creating a pull request for this document to share your knowledge.